yogesh-202/Superstore_Analysis/Analysis_using_SQL.md

 # SQL Project: Superstore Data Analysis

-This project covers the complete SQL pipeline for cleaning, transforming, analyzing, and visualizing insights from a retail dataset using **MySQL**.
+This project covers the complete SQL pipeline for cleaning, transforming, analyzing insights from a retail dataset using **MySQL**.

 ---